-Due to availability of the remote sensing data sets, the processing line was set for the period 2003 to 2017 in year 1 of Permafrost\cci.
+Due to availability of the remote sensing data sets, the processing line is set for the period 2003 to 2021 in CCI4 iteration 1.
 The spatial resolution is 1km, in line with user requirements.
 The processing chain starts with pre-processing of forcing data sets for the CryoGrid CCI thermal model, which are compiled as eight day averages to drive the model.
 In the second step, the CryoGrid CCI thermal model is run in ensemble mode (i.e. simulating a number of different realizations for each pixel), using predefined distributions for the snow and higher (300m) resolution data for landcover as input.
-Finally, postprocessing of the model output leads to generation of the Permafrost\cci data sets for the Permafrost ECV physical variables ground temperature and active layer thickness.
+Finally, postprocessing of the model output leads to generation of the Permafrost_cci data sets for the Permafrost ECV physical variables ground temperature and active layer thickness.
 In addition, ensemble mode (as demonstrated in ESA Globpermafrost) can deliver permafrost probabilities/ fractions demanded by the user community.